dunght163/DoctrineMigration/README.md

 5.2 Rename table
     Using diff for auto generating migrate version.
 Using 'RENAME TABLE ...
 TO ...' instead of pair of 'CREATE TABLE ...' and 'DROP TABLE'.

+5.9999 Using git account when commit
+    [Setting email](https://help.github.com/articles/setting-your-email-in-git/) on Github: 'GitHub uses the email address you set in your local Git configuration to associate commits with your GitHub account.'
+    Commands:
+        Setting your email address for every repository on your computer:
+        ```
+        git config --global user.email "your_email@example.com"
+        ```
+        Check again by:
+        ```
+        git config --global user.email
+        ```

+        Setting your email address for a single repository
+        ```
+        git config user.email "your_email@example.com"
+        ```
+        Check again by:
+        ```
+        git config user.email
+        ```

 -------------
 Great worked!
 -------------